pyth-network/pyth-crosschain/target_chains/solana/sdk/js/pyth_solana_receiver/README.md

 await pythSolanaReceiver.provider.sendAll(transactions, { skipPreflight: true });
 ```

-Alternatively you can provide a `getInstructions` method that given the mapping from price feed id to price update account addresses, returns the intruction you want to execute.
+Alternatively you can provide a `getInstructions` method that given the mapping from price feed id to price update account addresses, returns the intructions you want to execute.
 For example:

 ```ts
 import { Connection, PublicKey } from '@solana/web3.js';